GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 Therefore, it is RECOMMENDED that AMTRELAY RRs be added to reverse IP zones as appropriate.
-AMTRELAY records MAY also appear in other zones, but the primary intended use case requires a reverse IP mapping for the source from an (S,G) in order to be useful to most AMT gateways.
+AMTRELAY records MAY also appear in other zones, since this may be necessary to perform delegation from the reverse zones (see for example Section 5.2 of {{RFC2317}}), but the use case enabled by this document requires a reverse IP mapping for the source from an (S,G) in order to be useful to most AMT gateways.
+This document does not define semantics for the use of AMTRELAY records obtained in a way other than by a reverse IP lookup.

 When performing the AMTRELAY RR lookup, any CNAMEs or DNAMEs found MUST be followed.
 This is necessary to support zone delegation.
 Some examples